Welcome to Science

 - Chemistry of the Earth’s atmosphere

 - Magnetism and electromagnetism

 Throughout the teaching of these topics there will be a focus on science investigation skills of key experiments within each topic.
-Towards the end of the year, there will also be time to revisit and revise previous topics done from paper 1 combined science.
-This will allow for thorough preparation for the GCSE exams in June.
+Towards the end of the year, there will also be time to revisit and revise previous topics covered from paper 1 biology, chemistry and physics.
+This will allow for thorough preparation for the GCSE exams in May.